 - Start the calibration of the sensors in the app.

-- When you are asked to press the button on the sensor to wake it up, press and hold the button for 2 seconds.
+- When you are asked to press the button on the sensor after you have fixed the sensor in the upper corner of the window or door, press the button only briefly (approx. 1-2 seconds - do NOT hold it down).
 The door/window must be firmly closed.

-- If you open the door/window two fingers' width (5 cm) when prompted, try opening it one hand's or foot's width.
-In this way, the sensor recognises more precisely when the door/window is open and when it is closed.
+- If you are asked to open the door/window two fingers' width (5cm), try opening it one hand's or foot's width (10cm).

 Problems with calibration or the sensor reports the wrong status